Proteomics: Limitations of genomics and proteomics studies

 Reproducibility.
 One major factor affecting reproducibility in proteomics experiments is the simultaneous elution of many more peptides than mass spectrometers can measure.
 This causes stochastic differences between experiments due to data-dependent acquisition of tryptic peptides.
 Although early large-scale shotgun proteomics analyses showed considerable variability between laboratories, presumably due in part to technical and experimental differences between laboratories, reproducibility has been improved in more recent mass spectrometry analysis, particularly on the protein level.
 Notably, targeted proteomics shows increased reproducibility and repeatability compared with shotgun methods, although at the expense of data density and effectiveness.

 Data quality.
 Proteomic analysis is highly amenable to automation and large data sets are created, which are processed by software algorithms.
-Filter parameters are used to reduce the number of false hits, but they cannot be completely eliminated.
+Filter parameters are used to reduce the number of false hits, but they cannot be eliminated.
 Scientists have expressed the need for awareness that proteomics experiments should adhere to the criteria of analytical chemistry (sufficient data quality, sanity check, validation).